A Guide to the Comcast Internet Essentials Partnership Program

-OVERVIEW OF COMCAST INTERNET ESSENTIALS SPONSORED SERVICE
+OVERVIEW OF COMCAST INTERNET ESSENTIALS PARTNERSHIP PROGRAM

-As your school district works to get students connected to the Internet for remote learning during COVID-19, Comcast Internet Essentials may be a good option for low-income students who live in Comcast service areas.
+As your state or school district works to get students connected to the Internet for remote learning during COVID-19, Comcast Internet Essentials may be a good option for low-income students who live in Comcast service areas.

 1 | What is Comcast Internet Essentials?